-Another fascinating place is the Crypt of San Lorenzo church in Varignana: an underground crypt with three naves, enclosing history of ancient cults, even from Roman times.
+Another fascinating place is the Crypt of San Lorenzo church in Varignana: an underground crypt with three naves, enclosing the history of ancient cults, even from Roman times.

-Queen of the table is homemade pasta in all its expressions and shapes, but do not forget to try local crescentina fritta, salami and local fresh cheese.
+The queen of the table is homemade pasta in all its expressions and shapes, but do not forget to try local crescentina fritta, salami and local fresh cheese.

-After exploring the town centre and its history, shops and restaurants, it is time to move for a walk in the nature.
+After exploring the town centre and its history, shops and restaurants, it is time to move for a walk in nature.
 The high quality of life in Castel San Pietro Terme is not only due to the Thermal Baths, but also thanks to wide areas where nature is the protagonist.
 A few steps away from the center, is Lungo Sillaro Park: its century-old trees and flowing waters makes it a lovely place to enjoy some peace and tranquillity.

 Not to be missed is the Pork Chop Festival during “Settembre Castellano”, featuring the famous “Carrera”, a race with motorless cars.

-Every last Sunday of the month (with stops during summer and Christmas time), the town centre hosts Castro Antiquarium, traditional antiques market.
+Every last Sunday of the month (with stops during summer and Christmas time), the town centre hosts Castro Antiquarium, a traditional antiques market.